CollectQT/quirell/readme-database.md

         }
     )

 In the above example third class objects are 'display_name', 'pronouns', etc...
 Also please note again that the contents of post_info are a json string, I'm just not bothing to write the example as json.

-The majority of the content for a node should be third class, for users that would be user_info, for posts that would be post_info.
+The majority of the content for a node should be third class, and stored on a `data` variable.
 Here are some example nodes incorpating all of the above:

     node(
-        node_type='user'
-        userID='@cyrin'
-        user_info=
+        node_type = 'user'
+        userID = '@cyrin'
+        password = 'seekrit'
+        data =
         {
             'display_name': 'lynn',
             'pronouns': 'she/her',
-            'description': 'computer femme!!!!'
+            'description': 'computer femme!!!!',
         }
     )

     node(
-        node_type='post'
+        node_type = 'post'
-        content='im a programmer :)'
+        content = 'im a programmer :)'
-        creator='@cyrin'
-        post_info=
+        creator = <user_node>
+        data =
         {
-            'tags'=['tech', 'me'],
+            'tags': ['tech', 'me'],
-            'visibility'='friends',
         }
     )

----

-posts

-top level:
-    content
-    visibility
-    owner
-    secondary:
-        tags

-    node(
-        node_type='post'
-        content='rawr'
-        visibility=''
-        creator='<node>'
-        post_info
-    )
+The previous example will also be used as the primary reference for what level any particular piece of data should reside on